mikel-egana-aranguren/EHU-MSc-Bioinformatics/admin.md

 share:
 ---

-Registration
+**Registration**

 Registration for the 2015/2016 course can be done here.
 Registration is open from to .

-If you have any questions about the registration process, contact Nerea Elorrieta CC-ing Mikel Egaña.
+If you have any questions about the registration process, contact Nerea Elorrieta (nerea.elorrieta@ehu.es) CC-ing Mikel Egaña Aranguren (mikel.egana@ehu.es).

-Contact and enquiries
+**Contact and enquiries**

-For overall enquiries about the MSc, contact mikel, CC-ing Andone.

-For specific questions about projects or taught modules, contact the responsible teacher.
+For overall enquiries about the MSc, contact Mikel Egaña Aranguren (mikel.egana@ehu.es), CC-ing Andone Estonba (andone.estonba@ehu.es).
+For questions about specific projects or taught modules, contact the responsible teacher.

-Staff
+**Staff**

-Director: Andone Estonba
+* Director: Andone Estonba.
-Scientific director: Mikel Egaña Aranguren
+* Scientific director: Mikel Egaña Aranguren.
-Lecturers:
-Marcos
-Borja
-Iñaki
-Mark
-Darren
-Mikel